xl4kj/doc-ci-cd-workflow-playground/docs/en/trust.rst

 Each Subordinate Statement is verifiable over time and MUST have an expiration date.
 The revocation of each statement is verifiable in real time and online (only for remote flows) through the federation endpoints.

 .. note::
   The revocation of an Entity is made with the unavailability of the Subordinate Statement related to it.
 If the Trust Anchor or its Intermediate doesn't publish a valid Subordinate Statement, or if it publishes an expired/invalid Subordinate Statement, the subject of the Subordinate Statement MUST be intended as not valid or revoked.

 The concatenation of the statements, through the combination of these signing mechanisms and the binding of claims and public keys, forms the Trust Chain.

 The Trust Chains can also be verified offline, using one of the Trust Anchor's public keys.

 .. note::
   Since the Wallet Instance is not a Federation Entity, the Trust Evaluation Mechanism related to it **requires the presentation of the Wallet Attestation during the credential issuance and presentation phases**.

   The Wallet Attestation conveys all the required information pertaining to the instance, such as its public key and any other technical or administrative information, without any User's personal data.

 Establishing Trust with Credential Issuers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the issuance process, trust evaluation ensures the integrity and authenticity of the Credentials being issued and the realiability of their Issuers.
-This section delineates the trust evaluation mechanisms distinct from the protocol flows, implemented by Wallet Instances and Relying Parties, as described in the dedicated section.
+In the issuance process, Trust Evaluation ensures the integrity and authenticity of the Credentials being issued and the realiability of their Issuers.
+This section delineates the Trust Evaluation mechanisms distinct from the protocol flows, implemented by Wallet Instances and Relying Parties, as described in the dedicated section.

-Trust evaluations implement different ways, as defined below:
+Trust Evaluations implement different ways, as defined below:

 * **Federation Entity Discovery**: Wallet Instances and Relying Parties MUST verify the identity of the Issuer through a Federation Entity Discovery process.
-This involves querying a trusted list or directory to confirm the Issuer's validity status and compliance with the Trust Framework.
+This involves querying a Trusted List or directory to confirm the Issuer's validity status and compliance with the Trust Framework.

 * **Trust Chains**: Wallet Instances and Relying Parties evaluate Issuer's Trust Chains, be provided statically or build though a Federation Entity Discovery process, to ensure that the entity requesting the Credential is part of a recognized and trusted federation.
 This involves checking the Trust Chain from the root authority to the Issuer.